murarth/rusti/README.md

 These are special inputs interpreted by `rusti` that are not directly evaluated as Rust code, though they may operate on Rust code.

-Commands are invoked by entering a line beginning with `.`, followed by the name of the command and, perhaps, some text used by the command.
+Commands are invoked by entering a line beginning with `.` or `:`, followed by the name of the command and, perhaps, some text used by the command.

 Command names may be arbitrarily abbreviated.